dtrukr/revealapp_injected/README.md

 # revealapp_injected
 Injecting Reveal with MobileSubstrate

 Reveal (http://revealapp.com) is a cool prototyping tool allowing you to perform runtime inspection of an iOS application.
 Reveak is primarily intended to be a tool used in your own apps.
 Want to learn how other apps are built?
-Just inject Reveal's library into 3rd part apps and explore.
+Just inject Reveal's library into 3rd party apps and explore.

 Requires a jailbroken iOS device.